FurryCoders/FAAPI/README.md

 See under [FAAPI](#faapi) for more details on this behaviour.

+Furthermore, any get operation that points to a disallowed path from robots.txt will raise an exception.
+This check should not be circumvented and the developer of this module does not take responsibility for violations of the TOS of FurAffinity.

 ### Cookies

 To access protected pages, cookies from an active session are needed.
 These cookies must be given to the FAAPI object as a list of dictionaries, each containing a `name` and a `value` field.
 The cookies list should look like the following random example: